JJZFIVE/xlr8-external-adapter/README.md

 1. Install dependencies with `yarn`
 1. Run with `yarn start`
 1. Call with `curl -X POST -H "content-type:application/json" "http://localhost:8080/" --data '{ "id": 0, "data": { "model": 1, "wrap": 2, "engine": 3 } }'`

+#### Deployment

+Info on how to deploy with Docker is listed on the GitHub shown above